-ROBIN bird detection systems were originally developed by TNO for the Royal Netherlands Air Force (RNLAF) to prevent bird strikes in flight operations across The Netherlands.
+ROBIN bird detection systems were originally developed by TNO in conjunction with the FlySafe initiative by the Integrated Application Promotion (AIP) program of the European Space Agency for use by the Royal Netherlands Air Force to prevent bird strikes in flight operations across The Netherlands.

 ROBIN Radar Systems was founded to spin out the technology from TNO by three former TNO employees, Jeroen Wortelboer, Addy Borst and Wouter Keijer, together with the founder of Waleli, Siete Hamminga, who jointly saw the broader commercial potential for the technology.